 A Spoonful Of Sugar by Lisa and Sarah Cox

-Why We Love It: A Spoonful Of Sugar has some wonderful craft projects to try.
-The photos are beautiful to look at and I particularly love the sewing projects Lisa shares.
+A Spoonful Of Sugar has some wonderful craft projects to try.
+The photos are beautiful to look at and I particularly love the sewing patterns Lisa shares.

 Red Ted Art by Maggy Woodley

-Why They Love It: Red Ted Art is all about inspiring you to have a go and be Crafty.
+Red Ted Art is all about inspiring you to have a go and be Crafty.
 Trying out something new and have the opportunity to be creative with your kids.
-Maggy and her family particularly enjoy seasonal crafts and love themed holiday projects such as Halloween, Christmas, Easter and more.
+Maggy and her family particularly enjoy seasonal decor and love themed holiday projects such as Halloween, Christmas, Easter and more.

 House Wren Studio by Charlotte Lyons